pantheon-systems/gcloud-kubectl-docker/README.md

 This task is added to the global `deps-circle` task.
 If `make deps-circle` is already in your circle.yml file then you only need to `include common-pants.mk` in your Makefile.

+## delete-circle-pants

+Deletes the sandbox environment based on the branch if one exists to prepare for the deployment.

+This task is added to the global `deps-circle` task.
+If `make deps-circle` is already in your circle.yml file then you only need to `include common-pants.mk` in your Makefile.

+## init-circle-pants

+Creates a kube environment against the `testing.onebox.panth.io` as the ygg-api.
+The kube environment is set with the `KUBE_NAMESPACE` following the convention `sandbox-REPO_NAME-BRANCH_NAME`.

 common-conda.mk
 ------------